mediamgl/mandates/GCE.md

 ------------ | -------------
 Primary | This role is primarily aligned to the **Grow Revenue** North Star.
 Secondary | This role is secondarily aligned to the **Make our Customers Successful** North Star.

 ---

-# Career Path Progression

-The versatility of skills and experience combined with the commercial and product knowledge gained from successfully fulfilling the mandate of this role suggest that the incumbent would become a qualified candidate for several general management progression opportunities in Beamery.
-Executive-level progression opportunities are most likely to be housed in the the Commercial division.

----